LucasSD/LucasSD/README.md

 ### - 👯 I’m looking to collaborate on open source projects.
 ### - ⚡ Fun fact: I've visited 44 countries of the world.
 ### - ⚡Also, my childhood ambition was to be an astronaut. <img src="https://github.com/LucasSD/LucasSD/blob/main/astronaut%20gif.gif" width="40px">
+### - ⚡I'm interested in cryptocurrencies; I invested in XLM, XRP, and DOGE in late 2017/early 2018.